 Michael R. Heithaus

 As the Dean of the College of Arts and Sciences (CAS), I am honored to lead the largest and most diverse college at FIU.
-Within our three interdisciplinary schools — the School of Environment, Arts and Society, the School of Integrated Science and Humanity, and the School of International and Public Affairs – Arts & Sciences offers 85 undergraduate and graduate degrees and enrolls over 42,000 students.
+Within our two interdisciplinary schools — the School of Environment, Arts and Society and the School of Integrated Science and Humanity – Arts & Sciences offers 85 undergraduate and graduate degrees and enrolls over 42,000 students.
 In 2012-2013, the college had 20,400 majors and graduated more than 4,600 students at the bachelor's, master's and doctoral levels.
 These students are supported by over 1,100 instructional staff, including 515 faculty and 600 graduate assistants.

 Students in the College of Arts & Sciences are instructed by, and work alongside, some of the top scholars in the world.
 They prepare students for future success, not only in our programs and majors, but also in other professional schools such as business, education and engineering.
 Our faculty pride themselves on being student-centered and provide innovative learning opportunities for students both in person and online as well as through our centers, institutes and core science facilities.
-These include the one-of-a-kind FIU Aquarius Reef Base, the Center for Children and Families, and the Latin American and Caribbean Center to name a few.
-We also offer outstanding programs like the Model UN, which has ranked among the top programs in the world and consistently is recognized as the top public university delegation in North America.
+These include the one-of-a-kind FIU Aquarius Reef Base and the Center for Children and Families to name a few.
+In an effort to build on existing research expertise and leverage partnerships to increase impact, we have formed two centers focused on tropical conservation: the International Center for Tropical Botany and the Tropical Conservation Institute.

 Students who complete programs in the college will develop their critical and creative thinking as well as computational, writing and oral presentation skills.
 Recognizing the rapid pace of change in the world, both undergraduate and graduate students have many opportunities to participate in interdisciplinary programs and to extend their experiences and skills beyond traditional academic disciplines.
 Upon graduation, Arts & Sciences students are poised to engage in graduate studies in their disciplines, to enroll in a professional school (e.g., medicine, law), or to embark on their careers.
 With a foundation for lifetime success, Arts & Sciences alumni are prepared to be lifelong learners who will develop creative real-world solutions.